juancarlospaco/dik/README.md

 # Dik

-Table implemented as optimized sorted hashed dictionary. same size and API as a Table, 0 dependencies, ~300 lines.
+Table implemented as optimized sorted hashed dictionary, same size and API as a Table, 0 dependencies, ~300 lines.

 Get items by index or `BackwardsIndex` or `Slice` or `string` key,